Divorce Attorney in San Antonio

 Completing the service of process is what starts the clock running on the waiting period in your state.

-• Enacts automatic restraining orders on both of the spouses, limiting what they can do with their funds and assets
+- Enacts automatic restraining orders on both of the spouses, limiting what they can do with their funds and assets while the case is pending.

-• Bars either spouse from taking the children out of state, sell any property, or sell insurance that is held for the other spouse
+- Protects children and insurance by barring either spouse from taking the children out of state, selling any property, or canceling insurance that is held for the other spouse.

-Understanding the Difference Between Contested and Uncontested Divorce
+What's the Difference Between Contested & Uncontested Divorce?

 When facing a divorce, understanding the difference between a contested and uncontested divorce is crucial.
 This distinction can significantly impact the duration, cost, and emotional strain of the process.